-Biceps femoris long head architecture, eccentric knee flexor strength and hamstring injury risk in professional football (soccer): A prospective cohort study
+Short biceps femoris fascicles and eccentric knee flexor weakness increase the risk of hamstring injury in elite football (soccer): a prospective cohort study

 Background/Aim: To investigate the role of eccentric knee flexor strength, between-limb imbalance and biceps femoris long head (BFlh) fascicle length on the risk of a future hamstring strain injury (HSI).

 Methods: Elite soccer players (n=152) from eight different teams participated.
 Eccentric knee flexor strength during the Nordic hamstring exercise and BFlh fascicle length were assessed at the beginning of pre-season.
 The occurrences of a HSI following this were recorded by the team medical staff.
 Relative risk (RR) was determined for univariate data, and logistic regression was employed for multivariate data.

 Results: Twenty-seven new HSIs were reported.
 Eccentric knee flexor strength below 337N (RR = 4.4; 95% CI = 1.1 to 17.5) and BFlh fascicles shorter than 10.56cm (RR = 4.1; 95% CI=1.9 to 8.7) significantly increased the risk of a subsequent HSI.
 Multivariate logistic regression revealed significant effects when combinations of age, previous history of HSI, eccentric knee flexor strength and BFlh fascicle length were explored.
 From these analyses the likelihood of a future HSI in older athletes or those with a previous HSI history was reduced if high levels of eccentric knee flexor strength and longer BFlh fascicles were present.